 The accounting method used for calculating depreciation was changed in 2000.
 Previously tax depreciation was used.
 The new method is designed to estimate actual economic depreciation more closely.
-This method depreciates machinery and equipment at 10 to 12% of beginning cost basis plus boot purchases less basis of sales items.
-For buildings and other improvements, the percentage was 5 to 8%; for breeding livestock, the percentage varied between 20 to 25%.
+We recommend that producers depreciate machinery and equipment at 5 to 15% of beginning cost basis plus boot purchases less basis of sales items.
+For buildings and other improvements, the recommended percentage is 5 to 8%; for breeding livestock, the recommended percentage is from 10 to 25%.